20 Questions You Should Always Ask Your Doctor

 Here's a chilling fact: if supplemental vitamins did not exist, 75 percent of women would likely be nutrient deficient.
 Women, in general, tend to be lacking in vitamin D and iron, which can lead to disorders like osteoporosis or anemia.
 Osteoporosis is far more common in women than men—in fact, of the 10 million Americans with osteoporosis, 8 million (yes, 80%!) are women.
 It's smart to proactively ask your doctor to test your levels across the board to see if you have any nutritional deficiencies.

-Recommendation: If you are vegan or vegetarian, make sure to have your vitamin B12 levels checked.
+The Remedy Rx: If you are vegan or vegetarian, make sure to have your vitamin B12 levels checked.
 You need this vital vitamin to produce red blood cells, nerves, DNA, and many other bodily functions.
-In short, plants don’t make B12.
+In short, plants don't make B12.
 The only foods that deliver it to your body are meat, eggs, poultry, and dairy products.

 "Do I need a colonoscopy?"